hhandika/segul/README.md

 ![last-commit](https://img.shields.io/github/last-commit/hhandika/segul)
 ![License](https://img.shields.io/github/license/hhandika/segul)

 SEGUL is an ultrafast and memory efficient command-line (cli) application for working with sequence alignments that is typically done using interpreted programming languages, such as Python, R, or Perl.
-SEGUL is a single executable app and has zero runtime dependency on MacOS and Windows and only rely on a library provided by the OS on Linux.
+It is a cross-platform single executable app and has zero runtime dependency on MacOS and Windows and only relies on a library provided by the OS on Linux.
 It is designed to handle genomic datasets, but just as capable for Sanger datasets.
 In our test using a dataset with 4060 UCE loci, for instance, compare to an app written using [the biopython library](https://biopython.org/), SEGUL is >40x faster for alignment concatenation while using 3x less RAM space.

 Features: